json-api/json-api/implementations/index.md

 * [Munson](https://github.com/coryodaniel/munson) is a ruby JSONAPI client that can act as an ORM or integrate with your models via fine-grained agnosticism.
 Easy to configure and customize.
 Includes a chainable/customizable query builder, attributes API and dirty tracking.
 * [json-api-vanilla](https://github.com/trainline/json-api-vanilla) a reference-aware ruby library for JSONAPI deserialization that doesn't require setting up classes.
 * [SimpleJSONAPIClient](https://github.com/amcaplan/simple_jsonapi_client) gives you lower-level control for API operations, while your models and their relationships maintain a neat, ActiveRecord-inspired interface.
-* [jsonapi-simple_client](https://github.com/InspireNL/jsonapi-simple_client) a client to interact with a Server API that implements the JSON:API spec.
-* [jsonapi-record](https://github.com/InspireNL/jsonapi-record) a client framework for interacting JSON:API Spec compliant APIs in Ruby.
 * [jsonapi-unwrapper](https://github.com/Sonberg/jsonapi-unwrapper) a simple and lightweight library to deserialize JSON:API payloads.

 ### <a href="#client-libraries-php" id="client-libraries-php" class="headerlink"></a> PHP